cloudevents/spec/discovery/spec.md

 been deleted and the request will have no change to the Discovery Endpoint.
 A missing Service is not considered an error condition.

-This specification does not define a Body for the request message.
+This specification does not define a Body for the request message and the presence of a Body (even with a Service definition, valid or not) MUST NOT result in an error.

 The request URL MAY include an OPTIONAL `epoch` query parameter, and if present and is not greater than the Service's current `epoch` value, then the